charlieschwabacher/gestalt/docs/getting-started.md

-The 'fat' arrow using the `=` character on the `posts` field indicates that the field is plural (a user can author many posts) and the 'skinny' arrow (using `-`) on the `author` field indicates that that field is singular (a post has only one author).
+The 'fat' arrow using the `=` character on the `posts` field indicates that the field is plural (a user can author many posts) and the 'skinny' arrow (using `-`) on the `author` field indicates that `author` is singular.

-Gestalt can figure out that best way to represent this one to many relationship is to add a foreign key to the `posts` table referencing `users` and storing the id of its author.
+Gestalt can figure out that best way to represent this 'one to many' relationship is to add a foreign key to the `posts` table referencing `users` and storing the id of its author.

 After making these changes to `schema.graphql`, run `gestalt-migrate` again.
 It will create the following migration: